 There’s a lot to gain from updating and automating expense management systems, and not just in the ways you might expect.
 While employees often complain about time-consuming, outdated processes, many have also inadvertently, or intentionally, submitted some “interesting” personal expenses which those manual systems have failed to flag.
-By bringing your expense management into the future, you can streamline processes for employees—and ensure reimbursable expenses are accurate and compliant.
+By bringing your expense management software into the future, you can streamline expense processes for employees—and ensure reimbursable expenses are accurate and compliant.
 In addition processing time is reduced and decision making improved which provides real cost savings for a business.

 Here are three reasons you should update your expense management system to benefit your employees and you: